-IGT requests that CMS include in the IPPS Proposed Rule for FY 2022 a proposal to establish an NTAP pathway specific to gene therapies, similar to the pathways developed for Qualified Infectious Disease Products (QIDPs) and pursuant to the Limited Population Pathway for Antibacterial and Antifungal Drugs (LPADs).
+IGT requests that CMS establishes an NTAP pathway specific to gene therapies, similar to the pathways developed for Qualified Infectious Disease Products (QIDPs) and pursuant to the Limited Population Pathway for Antibacterial and Antifungal Drugs (LPADs).
 The FDA anticipates that by 2025, the Agency will approve ten to twenty cell and gene therapies each year.
 In 2020, FDA cited that the Agency had received approximately 900 Investigational New Drug (IND) applications specifically for gene therapies.
 While not all of these gene therapies will be administered on an inpatient basis, the lack of clarity regarding payment parameters that will apply initially and long-term for these therapies under bundled payment systems like the IPPS is one of the most, if not the most, pressing patient access concern for the future of gene therapy.
-IGT looks forward to working with CMS on these longer-term reimbursement parameters as they apply to gene therapy but seeks to remain focused on the NTAP pathway for the purposes of this letter.
+IGT looks forward to working with CMS